reworkd/bananalyzer/README.md

 ### Test intents

-We have defined a set of test intents that an agent can be evaluated on.
-These intents are defined in the `GoalType` enum in [schemas.py](https://github.com/reworkd/bananalyzer/blob/main/bananalyzer/data/schemas.py).
+We have defined a set of page types and test intents an agent can be evaluated on.
+These types are defined in the `ExampleType` enum in [schemas.py](https://github.com/reworkd/bananalyzer/blob/main/bananalyzer/data/schemas.py).

+- **listing**: The example starts on a listing page but must scrape all detail page links and the information from those detail pages.
+Note that currently, we only test that all of the detail page URLs were captured.
-- **fetch**: The agent must retrieve specific JSON information from the page.
+- **detail**: The example starts on a detail page and the agent must retrieve specific JSON information from the page.
 This is the most common test type.
-- **links**: The agent must scrape all detail page links from a page
-- **links_fetch**: The agent must scrape all detail page links from a page and additionally extract JSON information for each link
+- **listing_detail**: The agent is on a listing page and must scrape all information from the current page.
+All of the required information is available on the current page.
+The agent need not visit the detail page.

+Separately, there are specific `tags` that can be used further filter test intents
 - **pagination**: Must fetch data across pages.
 Either links or fetch for now.